Michael Astor

 The Hon.
 Michael Langhorne Astor (10 April 1916 – 28 February 1980) was a British Conservative Party politician.

 Early life

 Michael Astor was born on 10 April 1916.
 He was the fourth child of Waldorf Astor, 2nd Viscount Astor, and Nancy Witcher Langhorne, both Members of Parliament.
 He attended prep school at St. Michael's, Uckfield, where he was a contemporary of the future writer and painter Denton Welch, who later included him in a short story.
 He was educated at Eton College and gained the rank of captain, serving in the Royal Artillery (Territorial Army).
+He served as an officer during WW2 in "Phantom" GHQ Liaison Regiment.

 Career

 He was elected as Conservative Member of Parliament for Surrey East in the 1945 general election.
 He kept his seat in the 1950 election but did not stand in 1951.
 He wrote a memoir, Tribal Feeling, published in 1963, and a novel, Brand, published in 1968.